AskiaADX/ADXStudio/app/workspace/readme.md

 It's fire with no arguments.
 The workspace view will trigger back relative events to save the current active content.

+### workspace-save-as-active-file

+The `workspace-save-as-active-file` event is fire when the user click on main `Save As` menu.

+It's fire with no arguments.
+The workspace view will trigger back relative events to 'save as' the current active content.

 ### workspace-update-tab